Redshift data types are not a whole lot different from the standard relational database types.

 There are 4 categories of built-in Redshift data types: Character, Numeric, Datetime and Boolean.
 Knowing these data types and their attributes is key to writing quality DDL statements in Redshift.

-The tables below lists the types within each of these categories.
+The tables below list the types within each of these categories.

 char(10) or character(10) or nchar(10)